Zoxcore/Antidote/FAQ/en.md

 ## Does Antidote connect to any third party servers?

 Antidote(exlcuding toxcore) uses the Google Firebase service and a third party server to deliver push notifications to other tox mobile users when they are offline.
-This is a workaround for iOS preventing the app from running in the background which is a requirement for tox to remain connected.
+This makes it possible for Mobile devices to go into sleep mode and save battery and network bandwidth when there is no activity.
+Rest assured that the push notification does not contain any data, the request that comes from Antidote includes only the FCM token of your contact(s).
+No ToxID, name or message data is transfered in the process.

 ## More Questions?